Particular/docs.particular.net/transports/rabbitmq/delayed-delivery.md

 A delay level is created by declaring a topic exchange that is bound to a queue with a routing key of `1`, and to the exchange corresponding to `level - 1` with a routing key of `0`.
 The queue for the delay level is declared with an [`x-message-ttl`](https://www.rabbitmq.com/ttl.html) value corresponding to `2^level` seconds.
 The queue is also declared with an [`x-dead-letter-exchange`](https://www.rabbitmq.com/dlx.html) value corresponding to the `level - 1` exchange, so that when a message in the queue expires, it will be routed to the `level - 1` exchange.

 The delay levels are connected in this manner, from highest (27) to lowest (0).
-Each delay level's routing key's add wildcards as needed so that they are looking at the portion of the message's routing key that corresponds to its delay level.
+Each delay level's routing key adds wildcards as needed so that each routing key is looking at the portion of the message's routing key that corresponds to its delay level.

-The following diagram illustrates the relationships between exchanges and queues, which are connected by bindings and `x-message-ttl` delay values.
+The following diagram illustrates the relationships between the exchanges and queues in the delay infrastructure, which are connected by bindings and `x-dead-letter-exchange` values.
 It's important to note the wildcard rules for RabbitMQ binding expressions, where *word* describes a dot-delimited segment:

 * `*` substitutes for exactly one word
 * `#` substitutes for 0 or more words